invokermain/engin/docs/concepts/invocations.md

 **Implicit: Provider Lifecycle**

-Invocations are always called therefore their dependencies are always assembled.
+Invocations are always called and therefore their dependencies are always assembled.
 This means that any providers with lifecycles will register their lifecycles with the application if directly or indirectly used by an invocation.